Cubeir/Minecraft-RTX-Bug-Tracking/README.md

 - [MCPE-227676](https://bugs.mojang.com/browse/MCPE/issues/MCPE-227676) - The Copper Golem is missing its eyes

 Tip: installing a BetterRTX preset will help fix several more issues from the unresolved list (particularly the ones marked as (🟨Fixed in BetterRTX))

+### Additional fixes with no Mojira report

+These don't have a Mojira ticket to link, so they're just mentioned briefly here.

+- Mobs with glowing parts in vanilla Minecraft now glow the same way with Ray Tracing
+- The Invisibility effect now properly hides the Spider, Cave Spider, Phantom, and Enderman models with Ray Tracing
+- Candles now have an emissive wick, since they lack a point light like other light sources do (1.21.80+ only)
+- Tropical fish patterns no longer fail to composite when the fish's base layer is transparent, which was making large parts of their fins invisible
+- Water in a cauldron no longer uses the wrong texture, which gave it a rough, non-water-like appearance
+- Jack o'Lanterns now emit light from all sides, matching their vanilla appearance and function more closely
+- In-world enchanted tridents and firework rockets no longer render completely black
+- The Creaking's eyes now glow with a unique bloom effect and stay visible even while the Creaking itself is invisible; its black texture issues are also resolved
+- Iron Golem texture crack rendering issues have been resolved
+- The Sulfur Cube's rendering issues with Ray Tracing have been resolved
+- Entities and blocks with invisible or unintentionally rasterized parts - the Snow Golem's head, the Mooshroom's mushrooms, and blocks inside minecarts - are corrected (tracked as Vanilla RTX issue #28)
+- Every rasterized particle has been adjusted to blend in with the ray-traced world

 ## 🟩 Resolved